Olav007/powerplant-coding-challenge/README.md

 # To run
-Open top solution file in  recent version of Visual Studio (With recent frameworks)
+Open top solution file in  recent version of Visual Studio and frameworks.
+(Work is done with Current Community Preview- version 17.8, .NET 8.0)
 Ctrl-F5 to run
-(Possibly PowerServiceAPI has to be set as startup project first)
+(Possibly PowerServiceAPI has to be set as startup project first, or you have to run that project directly)

+# Limitations
+Sometimes a plant cant be turned on because the total power would be to high - Leading to more power from more costly plants, or no solution at all.
+This could be can be solved by reducing power on some plants (Can be quite complex).
+A different processing order would be better, but the sample response uses alphabetic sorting.

 # powerplant-coding-challenge